starcard-org/rally-io-oauth-sample-app/README.md

 information currently consists of the user id of the user but it will be the handle to the user.

+* POST /transfer\
+This endpoint initiates a transfer.
+It uses the access token to authenticate the request to the Rally IO server.
+It forwards its body to Rally IO endpoint and returns the Rally IO response.

 ## Run locally

 ### Setup environment variables